-A diagnosis of cancer in your pet can be a very difficult and emotional time, but there are now many treatment options we offer through the SASH Oncology service.
+A diagnosis of cancer in your pet can be a very difficult and emotional time, but there are now many treatment options for pets with cancer available through the SASH Oncology service.

-Similar to cancer in people, pets can get various types and subtypes of cancers, which respond differently to treatments.
-This means that with each pet, SASH will develop a treatment plan specifically tailored to them.
+Similarly, to a cancer diagnosis in people, pets can get various types and subtypes of cancers, which respond differently to a variety of treatments.
+This means that with each pet, the Oncologists at SASH will develop a treatment plan specifically tailored to them.
 Some common types of cancer diagnosed in veterinary patients include lymphoma, osteosarcoma, mast cell tumours and soft tissue sarcomas (just to name a few).

 After diagnosis, the treatment plan for your pet will then depend on the type of cancer, what stage it is at, pathological results and your personal wishes.
 Options may include palliation, chemotherapy (injectable vs oral tablets), surgery or radiation therapy (radiotherapy).
 Sometimes, cancer is best treated with combinations of these treatment options.
 The Oncologists at SASH have the ability to work closely with surgical specialists and radiation oncologists to provide a multidisciplinary co-operative approach for the care of patients.

-Some oncology treatment plans require you to bring your pet to the hospital but others can be given at home.
-During the treatment, we will need to monitor your pet’s blood cells as they can be affected by medication, but we can discuss whether this can be performed by your local vet.
+Some oncology treatment plans require you to bring your pet to the hospital but other oral chemotherapy treatments can be given at home.
+During the treatment, we will need to monitor your pet’s blood cells and internal organ function, as they can be affected by medication, but we can discuss whether this can be performed by your local vet.
 Visits to the SASH Oncology department can be scheduled Monday – Saturday in both the morning and afternoon.
 Most procedures and treatments are able to be performed within a couple of hours or within the day.

 We didn’t know what was wrong with our dog, Tiger except that he was not well.
 We took him to SASH Emergency and they called in an Oncology Specialist.
 Within a day and a half they confirmed Tiger had a type of cancer and they started treating him for it.
 That was six months ago and Tiger is in remission and in great shape.